MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/automated.md

   <img src="/assets/images/testing-tools/axe-scan-results.jpg" alt="Axe DevTools results panel showing identified issues after a scan">
 </example>

+Observing these alignments—or lack thereof—between what axe reports and what you see helps you confirm that the issues are meaningful and not false alarms.

-## Understanding HTML & ARIA
+## Understanding HTML & ARIA (Accessible Rich Internet Applications)
 {: .divider }

 Understanding why certain issues appear can help you confirm their validity.
 If axe reports issues related to ARIA or semantics, consider using NVDA to verify the specific element highlighted.
 You should also consult the web, native mobile, and desktop checklists, which have the exact text that should be announced by NVDA when validating that an issue exists.

+### Ask Yourself These Questions
+In general, as you perform an automated test, ask these questions when axe highlights issues related to ARIA:
+- Is the element’s purpose clear when you look at it or use it (e.g., can you tell it’s a button that should open something)?
+- Does the state of that element (expanded, collapsed, selected, pressed) visually match what is expected?
+If something is flagged as having incorrect ARIA but it clearly behaves differently on screen, that supports the idea that the code might not be communicating correctly to assistive technologies.
+- Is the use of ARIA really necessary and can the same thing be accomplished with standard HTML elements?
+Remember, the first rule of ARIA is to **not use ARIA**.
+If the application can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.

+### Common Issues
-The following are common ARIA-related issue names you may encounter, along with methods to confirm their validity:
+The following are some commonly encountered issue names you may encounter, along with methods to confirm their validity:

-### Missing or Incomplete Names/Labels
+#### Missing or Incomplete Names/Labels
 - **Common Axe Issue Names:**
   - "Buttons must have an accessible name" (**button-name**)
   - "Form elements must have labels" (e.g., **input-image-alt**, **label** issues)
 - **Validation:** Using NVDA, press Tab to move focus to the flagged element.
 If NVDA announces "button" or "edit field" without any descriptive text, it confirms the issue reported by axe.

-### Landmarks and Regions
+#### Landmarks and Regions
 - **Common Axe Issue Names:**
   - "Landmarks must have a unique role" (**landmark-unique**)
   - "Ensures `<main>` landmark is not duplicated" (a variation of **landmark-\*** issues)
 - **Validation:** Move focus to the flagged landmark element.
 NVDA should announce a meaningful landmark role (e.g., "main landmark" or "navigation landmark").
 If it does not match the expected role, the issue identified by axe is confirmed.

-### ARIA Attributes and States
+#### ARIA Attributes and States
 - **Common Axe Issue Names:**
   - "ARIA attributes must have valid values" (**aria-valid-attr-value**)
   - "ARIA attributes must be permitted for the element’s role" (`aria-allowed-attr`)
   - "Elements with a role that require certain ARIA attributes must have them" (**aria-required-attr**)
 - **Validation:** Interact with the highlighted element (e.g., click it if it’s supposed to expand).
 NVDA should announce the correct state (“expanded” or “collapsed”).
 If NVDA’s announcement doesn’t match what’s visually happening or what axe reports, the issue is confirmed.

-### Roles on Interactive Elements
+#### Roles on Interactive Elements
 - **Common Axe Issue Names:**
   - "ARIA roles used must conform to valid roles" (**aria-valid-attr**)
   - "ARIA role not appropriate for the element" (**aria-allowed-role**)
 - **Validation:** Shift focus to the reported element and listen to how NVDA announces it.
 If NVDA’s announcement does not match the type of control the element appears to be (e.g., looks like a button but NVDA says otherwise), it confirms the axe findings.

-### Redundant or Conflicting Roles
+#### Redundant or Conflicting Roles
 - **Common Axe Issue Names:**
   - "ARIA attributes must not be used if there is no corresponding role" (variation of **aria-valid-attr**)
   - "Multiple conflicting ARIA attributes" (can appear under various ARIA rule names)
 - **Validation:** Focus NVDA on the element.
 If NVDA’s announcement is confusing or repetitive (e.g., "button, link"), this confirms the inconsistency reported by axe.

-### Elements with Hidden Text or Content
+#### Elements with Hidden Text or Content
 - **Common Axe Issue Names:**
   - "Hidden elements should not contain focusable content" (**aria-hidden-focus**)
   - "ARIA hidden element must not contain focusable elements" (**aria-hidden-body**)
 - **Validation:** Focus on the element with NVDA.
 If NVDA reads descriptive information that is not visible and does not make sense in context, this matches the flagged issue from axe.

-### Ask Yourself These Questions

-In general, when axe highlights issues related to ARIA, ask these questions:
-- Is the element’s purpose clear when you look at it or use it (e.g., can you tell it’s a button that should open something)?
-- Does the state of that element (expanded, collapsed, selected, pressed) visually match what is expected?
-If something is flagged as having incorrect ARIA but it clearly behaves differently on screen, that supports the idea that the code might not be communicating correctly to assistive technologies.

-Observing these alignments—or lack thereof—between what axe reports and what you see helps you confirm that the issues are meaningful and not false alarms.

 ## Additional Considerations & Common Gotchas
 {: .divider }